Zhiming02/ML-for-AMC/README.md

 Dynamic_Quantization is the code for quantizing the linear layer of pre-trained ML model using 'Dynamic Quantization' in PyTorch： https://pytorch.org/blog/introduction-to-quantization-on-pytorch/

-Knowledge of Signal Processing, Communication System, Modulation can be found on book: https://www.rfsocbook.com/
+Knowledge of Signal Processing, Communication System, Modulation can be found in book: https://www.rfsocbook.com/